 2. Unleashed (by Access Group): Best for manufacturers and Xero users

 Unleashed is a favorite among Australian manufacturers due to its robust production capabilities and seamless integration with Xero.
-It allows for detailed tracking of raw materials, work-in-progress (WIP), and finished goods.
+It also supports integrations with ecommerce platforms such as Shopify, allowing better coordination between sales and inventory.

 Key Features: